-HistologiX ('the establishment') was found to have met most of the HTA's standards; however, two minor shortfalls were identified against standards for Governance and Quality Systems, with regards to, governance meetings and risk assessments.
+Imanova Limited ('the establishment') was found to have the met majority of HTA's standards; however, one minor shortfall was identified against one standard for Governance and quality systems (risk assessments).

-The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfalls identified during the assessment.
+The HTA has assessed the establishment as suitable to be licensed for the activities specified, subject to corrective and preventative actions being implemented to meet the shortfall identified during the assessment.